 Consider how the LXX might influence the translation of Isaiah 7:14, "Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel."
 The LXX uses a Greek word for "virgin" which can only mean "virgin."
 By comparison, the Masoretic text uses a word which can also mean "young maiden."
 A translator who considers the LXX to be authoritative does not need to make any concessions to the liberal "possibilities" concerning the translation of this verse.
 (There still remains the question of which interpretation best fits the surrounding context.)

 On the down side, it appears that Goliath of Gath may have been only about six-foot-eight (I Sam.
 17:4).
 This is the height given by the LXX and confirmed by the Samuel "a" text from Qumran's cave four.
+This is also confirmed by Josephus (follow this link [added 2022/07/21] then search for "four cubits".
 Goliath appears to have "grown" to his modern nine-foot-eight-inch height under the care of the Scribes, Pharisees and Rabbis.
-More specifically, it looks like an exhausted scribe accidentally copied the "six" from the nearby phrase "six hundred" (verse 7) into the phrase "four cubits"; the two are close together in the text and have very similar spellings in the Hebrew (hundred="meah", cubits="ammah").
-The evidence suggests that this scribal error may have happened sometime between the transcription of the Qumran texts and the time of the Latin translation by Jerome.
+More specifically, it looks like an exhausted scribe might accidentally have copied the "six" from the nearby phrase "six hundred" (verse 7) into the phrase "four cubits"; the two are close enough together and contain very similar spellings in the Hebrew (hundred="meah"=אמית, מאות="ammah"=cubits).
+This is one possible way a scribal error might have happened, although other mechanisms have been suggested, e.g. see link here (edited 2022/07/31).
+However it happened, the evidence appears to place the mistake sometime between the transcription of the Qumran texts and the time of the Latin translation by Jerome

 This loss in height may be painful to some Christians; but it does not have any real substance.
 Six-eight and fleshed out like a warrior is a very literal "giant" to any man considering single combat.
 Six-eight would have been even more impressive considering the probable nutritional level and consequent average height of the Israelites about 3000 years ago.
 It would have been more impressive still to a young shepherd boy like David.
 The literal truth of the Bible is not genuinely challenged by this minor adjustment.